 - Cuisine: keto or low carb

 - Diet: Diabetic

 - 4 tbsp heavy whipping cream

-- 1/2 tsp vanilla extract
+- 1/4 tsp vanilla extract

-- Line a mini muffin pan with mini muffin liners.
+- Line a mini muffin pan with mini muffin liners

-- Once melted, remove from heat.
-Allow to cool a little and then whisk in the vanilla extract and heavy whipping cream.
+- Once cooled, whisk in the vanilla extract and heavy cream.

 - Place in the freezer until firm, approximately 20-30 minutes.